ArPiRobot/arpirobot.github.io/docs/guide/hardware/examplebuilds.md

-## 4WD Mini Clipboard Robot
+## Mini Clipboard Robot

 A four wheel differential drive robot build on a small clipboard (6" by 9").
-This robot build uses common "TT" motors with a 1:48 gear ratio and does not require any soldering to assemble.
+This robot build uses common "TT" motors with a 1:48 gear ratio and does not require any soldering or 3D printed parts to assemble.
 This is intended to be a low-cost easy to build reference robot design for beginners.
 It includes various sensors such as encoders, an IMU, an ultrasonic sensor, a voltage monitor, and IR reflector sensors for line following.

 *This is the robot example code in the [ArPiRobot-Examples](https://github.com/ArPiRobot/ArPiRobot-Examples/) repository is designed for.*